-There’s been a lot of news lately about loosening of regulations to travel to Cuba.
+There’s been a lot of news lately about tightening the regulations to travel to Cuba.
 Some of it is true, and some of it is speculation.
 We’re here to help you make sense of everything.

-Q: Why is it now possible for me to travel legally to Cuba?
+Q: Is it still possible to travel legally to Cuba?